 Just a little crack filling and paint later and BAM: After!
 The difference is not subtle, it is HUGE even though the color change is subtle.

-Please be sure to check out what we did to update the old cinder block fence at my parents house a few years ago also with DRYLOK®!
+Please be sure to check out what we did to update the old cinder block brick fence at my parents house a few years ago also with DRYLOK®!

 This is a sponsored conversation written by me on behalf of UGL.
 The opinions and text are all mine.

 Cassity Kmetzsch started Remodelaholic after graduating from Utah State University with a degree in Interior Design.
 Remodelaholic is the place to share her love for knocking out walls, and building everything back up again to not only add function but beauty to her home.
 Together with her husband Justin, they have remodeled 6 homes and are working on a seventh.
 She is a mother of four amazing girls.
 Making a house a home is her favorite hobby.